laravel/docs/billing.md

         //
     }

-The `recurring` method may be used to determine if the user is currently subscribed and is no longer within their trail period:
+The `recurring` method may be used to determine if the user is currently subscribed and is no longer within their trial period:

     if ($user->subscription('main')->recurring()) {
         //